Compliance Resource Hub

 Under 29 U.S.C. § 211(c) and 29 CFR Part 516, employers must maintain records of hours worked for all non-exempt employees.
 Keep payroll records at least 3 years, supplementary records (time cards) generally 2 years.
 Records must be accurate and retrievable on demand.

-Timeero's GPS records capture the elements required for accountable plan substantiation — date, miles, destination, and business purpose, recorded at or near the time of travel.
+Timeero's GPS records capture the date, miles, and destination elements of accountable plan substantiation, recorded at or near the time of travel; business purpose is documented through job assignments and notes.
 If employees don't adequately substantiate mileage, reimbursements may be treated as taxable wages.

 EVV is federally required for covered Medicaid in-home services under the 21st Century Cures Act — verifying six data elements, including location, caregiver identity, and start/end time.
 All states were required to implement it by 2020 (personal care) and 2023 (home health).
 Capturing EVV requirements through GPS tracking is one compliant method, but not federally mandated.
 State systems and submission requirements vary.